flavioeverardo/k-diverse-asp/README.md

 - [License](#license)

 ## Requirements
-Tested with Python 2.7 on MacOS 10.13.2 High Sierra 64-bits.
-Travis CI testing coming soon.
+Tested using Travis CI under Linux and Mac, with Python 2.7 and 3.7.

 ## Usage
 Example command line call using the propagator_k_distance.
 Please use the full command to enable the random heuristic of *clasp*.